 Treated and Enhanced Diamonds – avoid at all costs

 Treated or enhanced diamonds have been drilled, treated with acid to get rid of carbon and filled with resin to mask their flaws.
-Essentially, it’s a cheap diamond riddled with flaws that’s been treated to have its clarity enhanced.
+Essentially, it’s a cheap diamond riddled with flaws that have been treated to have its clarity enhanced.
 If it looks like you’ve found a bargain, you may have in fact found a treated or enhanced diamond.

 Why avoid them?
 They’re duds.
 Often the resin won’t withstand heat treatment, and something as simple as resizing the band will crack the diamond.
 Treated and enhanced diamonds should (but don’t always) come with a handling certificate so that jewellers can be fully aware of the risks before cleaning or working on the ring.
-Aussie jewellers aren’t used to working with treated diamonds, so buyer beware.
+Australian jewellers aren’t used to working with treated diamonds, so buyer beware.

 Ethically Sourced Diamonds